 - Prepare a boiling water bath canner and 2 pint jars.

-- In a medium saucepan, combine the sugar, water, lemon zest and juice, cinnamon, cloves, peppercorns, and star anise.
+- In a medium saucepan, combine the sugar, water, lemon zest and juice.
+Place the cinnamon, cloves, peppercorns, and star anise in a non-reactive tea ball or bundle them in a length of cheesecloth.
+Add the spices to the pan.
 Place over high heat and bring to a boil.

 - Once the syrup reaches a boil and the sugar is fully dissolved, add the cherries.
 Return the liquid to a boil and reduce the heat to medium high.

 - Using a slotted spoon, evenly divide the cooked cherries between the jars.
-Take care to remove the star anise pieces as you work, so that they don't overwhelm the flavor of the cherries.
 Top with liquid, leaving 1/2 inch headspace.
 Use a wooden chopstick to remove any trapped air bubbles and adjust the headspace, as necessary.

 - Wipe the rims, apply lids and rings, and process the jars in a boiling water bath canner for 15 minutes.